 It’s autumn and the sleeveless tops need to stay in the closet.
-Fortunately I had the right fabric and pattern in my stash!
+Fortunately, I had the right fabric and pattern in my stash!

 New Look 6808 is described as “Misses Easy Tops with neckline and sleeve variations.”
 It’s a gently shaped top that has been heavily reviewed on Pattern Review.
-I don’t remember when or why I bought this pattern, but it’s been in my pattern box for awhile.
+I don’t remember when or why I bought this pattern, but it’s been in my pattern box for a while.
 I suspect it was overlooked because that style of collar and those short-sleeves do nothing for me.
 Since I wanted something simple for a woven, version A was worth a try.

 Unknown cotton, probably a lawn that I picked up in the summer of 2016 at the Atlanta ASG fabric sale, Common Threads.
 I paid $4 for 2 yards of fabric.
 It was just a dream to work with.

-For this pattern I wanted a nice fit through the shoulders and chest, so decided to do use Nancy Zieman’s Pivot & Slide method to increase the bust.
+For this pattern I wanted a nice fit through the shoulders and chest, so decided to use Nancy Zieman’s Pivot & Slide method to increase the bust.
 So I cut an 18, then added 3/4″ to the bust on each side (so a total of 3″ to the bust), then tapered back down towards the hips, adding about 1 1/2″ on the waist and maybe an inch to the hips.

 Have I mentioned how much I enjoy this method of altering patterns?
 It’s so much easier than doing an FBA and hacking apart a pattern.
-Next time I will likely slide in the neckline a bit.
+Next time I will likely slide the neckline in a bit.
 It’s wearable, but probably a wee bit too wide.